 The old man had obviously been a hunter, and a good one, too.
 When I asked him about it, though, he immediately denied it.
 In fact, he was shaking his head no before I even finished asking the question.
 He slammed the barn door shut and stomped back across the yard toward the house.
-I started to apologize for upsetting him, but I didn’t want to make things worse so I just slid behind the wheel of my pickup.
-I was pulling out of his drive when I noticed him staring at me from the porch.
+I started to apologize for upsetting him but I didn’t want to make things worse so I just slid in behind the wheel of my pickup.
+I was pulling out of his driveway when I noticed him staring at me from the porch.
 I rolled my window down.

 “Come in, son, and have a glass of sweet tea.
 Maybe I’ll tell you a story.”